Good Old-Fashioned Dilly Beans Canning Recipe

 - Once the jars are in the canner, adjust the water level so it is 2-inches above the top of the jar.

 - Cover the canner, and bring it to a boil over high heat.
 Once the water boils vigorously, continue boiling for 10 minutes at altitudes of less than 6,000 feet.
-Adjust processing time for your altitude if necessary (See Note).
+Adjust processing time for your altitude if necessary (See Notes).

 - Spread a dry kitchen towel on the counter.
 Remove the cover by tilting lid away from you so that steam does not burn your face.